DIY ‘Sports Drink’

 This is an Easy Way to Stay Hydrated

 Although this recipe isn’t the same as most of the switchel recipes you’ll find online, it is a nice way to replace lost fluids in hot weather.
-Some people don’t care for the flavor and prefer the store bought sports drinks.
+Some people don’t care for the flavor and prefer store-bought sports drinks.
 However, the flavor is pretty mild and the cost is definitely a huge advantage compared to the purchased alternatives.
-A quart of sports drink will probably set you back somewhere around $1, but this drink will only cost a few cents.
+A quart of sports drink will probably set you back $1 or more, but this drink will only cost a few cents.